With the freedom to organize your business comes the challenge of tracking expenses and deductions.

 Along with airfare and rental car charges, you will be able to claim lodging and extended stay costs along with expenses you incurred while taking local transportation like trains, subways, and taxi services.

-A trip must last longer than one workday to qualify as a legitimate travel cost.
+A trip must last longer than one workday to qualify as a legitimate business cost.
 Additionally, you must demonstrate that you spent the night there and that the location was outside the general vicinity of your home office (so, keep track of the receipts).

 If a business partner accompanies you, it goes without saying that you will have to remove the cost of their trip from yours.
 Travel expenses are 100% deductible expenses.
 If you want to discover tax write-offs and track all your travel expenses, we recommend you use a travel tax deduction tracker.

 For deductions of meal per diems, they are calculated according to federal M&IE rates.